yunzhang77/fundulus/5. Variant calling/readMe.md

 # Step5.
-Variant calling
+Variant Calling
 ![Screenshot](https://github.com/yunzhang77/fundulus/blob/master/Materials/varientcalling.png)
 ## Description
 Once the .bam files have been produced, they can be entered into GATK to identify variants within the sequence data for the regions of interest.
 ## INPUT
-All produced .bam files
+One .bam file
 ## OUTPUT
 A .vcf file containing the variant callset for isolated genes
 ## NOTE